1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Sort incoming emails according to rules (Sieve filters)

-This guide explains how to create sorting rules to automatically classify your incoming emails on Infomaniak according to certain conditions.
+This guide explains how to create sorting rules to automatically categorize your incoming emails on Infomaniak based on certain conditions.

 Preamble

-- Delete or move messages from email addresses you no longer wish to see.
+- Delete or move messages from email addresses you no longer want to see.

 - Copy messages containing a specific keyword to a folder.